AOS55/FlyerEnv/README.md

 In this task the aircraft must follow a trajectory created by a moving target, maintaining on target maximizes the reward.
 The possible trajectory primitives are as follows:
 - `sl`, maintain straight and level flight.
-- `climb`, climb to a specified level at a given climb angle.
+- `climb`, climb to a specified level at a fixed climb angle.
-- `descend`, descend to a specified level at a given descent angle.
+- `descend`, descend to a specified level at a fixed descent angle.
-- `lt`, turn left to a specified heading at a given rate.
+- `lt`, turn left to a specified heading at a fixed rate.
-- `rt`, turn right to a specified heading at a given rate.
+- `rt`, turn right to a specified heading at a fixed rate.

 ### Runway Landing